booz-allen-hamilton/agile-playbook/5_Conclusion.md

 # Conclusion

 For project development teams new to adopting and transitioning to an agile mindset, this Agile Playbook offers recommendations for achieving success.
-Use this advice, and your won conversations to instill team collaboration and improve delivery efficiency as you address and execute your client’s needs.
+Use this advice, and your own conversations to instill team collaboration and improve delivery efficiency as you address and execute your client’s needs.

 We hope this gives you a good place to start.
 Keep in mind that each team can and should mold its approach, gain momentum, improve its skill, and become more mature.